mnofrizal/to-do-all/md_file/database-tech-stack-design-plan.md

 ### React Flow Usage Analysis
 Your React Flow implementation is sophisticated, handling:
 - **Task Nodes**: Custom task cards with handles for connections
-- **Attachment Nodes**: File attachments that can connect to tasks
+- **Attachment Nodes**: File attachments that can be standalone or connected to tasks
+- **Note Nodes**: Text notes that can be standalone or connected to tasks
 - **Subflow Nodes**: Grouped attachment containers
-- **Dynamic Connections**: Task-to-task flow, task-to-attachment relationships
+- **Dynamic Connections**: Task-to-task flow, task-to-attachment/note relationships
 - **Drag & Drop**: From sidebar to canvas with auto-positioning
 - **Context Menus**: Right-click actions for nodes
 - **Real-time Updates**: Node highlighting, edge animations
+- **Standalone Functionality**: Notes and attachments can exist independently in TaskList

 ## Recommended Tech Stack